How We Can Stop the Spread of Coronavirus by Christmas

 At-home testing is not a publicly visible action.
 It is as private as brushing your teeth in the morning.
 Yet it will give even the most ardent anti-masker critical information about their status, which will help them make responsible choices for their family, friends and community members, and immediately help reduce the rate of virus transmission.
 Even if people do not isolate entirely, we believe that, upon receipt of a positive result, most adults will choose to modify their behavior to avoid getting their loved ones sick.

-Unlike vaccines, these tests exist today – the U.S. government simply needs to allocate the funding and manufacture them.
+Unlike vaccines, these tests exist today—the U.S. government simply needs to allocate the funding and manufacture them.
 We need an upfront investment of $5 billion to build the manufacturing capacity and an additional $10 billion to achieve production of 10-20 million tests per day for a full year.
 This is a drop in the bucket compared to the money spent already and lives lost due to COVID-19.

 With a group of Harvard economists, we recently evaluated the financial costs and gains of a nationwide antigen testing plan that would have started in June 2020 and run through December 2020.
 The total cost (all included) was $28 billion, it would have increased GDP (conservatively) by $395 billion and possibly $1 trillion or more if we did not have the outbreaks that we do today and did not need to shut down again.
 We found that it would have saved greater than 100,000 lives.
 There is no question that investing in rapid antigen testing now can have major economic benefits over the next six months and especially in the lead-up to a safe and effective vaccine.